Jean Pierre de Caussade: Life

 Jean Pierre de Caussade was born in Cahors, now in Lot, France.
 He was spiritual director to the Nuns of the Visitation in Nancy, France, from 1733 to 1740.
 During this time and after he left Nancy, he wrote letters of instruction to the nuns.
-Some material ascribed to him was first published in 1861 by Henri Ramière under the title " L’Abandon à la providence divine".
+Some material ascribed to him was first published in 1861 by Henri Ramière under the title L’Abandon à la providence divine.

-The standard English translation is that of Alga Thorold (1866-1936) published in 1933.
+The standard English translation is that of Alga Thorold (1866–1936) published in 1933.
 A version edited by Fr.
 John Joyce, S.J., with an introduction by Dom David Knowles (Regius Professor of Modern History in the University of Cambridge), appeared in 1959 with the title Self-Abandonment to Divine Providence.
-Knowles places the writings in a line of development of Christian mysticism, as a work of great importance: "we may approach Père de Caussade ... looking back to St John of the Cross and St Francis de Sales and forward to St Teresa of the Infant Jesus."
-There were no less than twenty five editions of the work published between 1861 (the Ramière edition) and 1959.
+Knowles places the writings in a line of development of Christian mysticism, as a work of great importance: "we may approach Père de Caussade ... looking back to St. John of the Cross and St. Francis de Sales and forward to St. Teresa of the Infant Jesus."
+There were no less than twenty-five editions of the work published between 1861 (the Ramière edition) and 1959.

-However, according to research on The Treatise on Abandonment to Divine Providence, discussed in a paper by Dominique Salin SJ, emeritus professor at the Faculty of Theology at the Centre Sèvres, published in The Way, 46/2 (Apr 2007), pp. 21–36, "it now seems almost impossible that the author was in fact the Jesuit Jean-Pierre de Caussade" as "[n]othing in de Caussade's biography would suggest that this man was the author of a famous treatise" and the style of letters of spiritual direction that can genuinely be attributed to de Caussade "is far removed from the lyricism" marking it.
+However, according to research on The Treatise on Abandonment to Divine Providence, discussed in a paper by Dominique Salin S.J., emeritus professor at the Faculty of Theology at the Centre Sèvres, published in The Way, 46/2 (April 2007), pp. 21–36, "it now seems almost impossible that the author was in fact the Jesuit Jean-Pierre de Caussade" as "[n]othing in de Caussade's biography would suggest that this man was the author of a famous treatise" and the style of letters of spiritual direction that can genuinely be attributed to de Caussade "is far removed from the lyricism" marking it.